wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 The [official website][OSPP] was poorly engineered.
 It forced each user to have exactly one role.
-But since I am both a community representative and a student project mentor,  I had to log in with one email address as the community representative, and another email address as the mentor.
+But since I am both a community representative and a student project mentor,  I had to log in with two different email addresses for two different roles.

 Although OSPP'2023 allowed communities to use Chinese or English or both, the website didn't seem to be considerate enough for English users.
-The registration forms limit the length of some sections by the number of characters, making them unfair for English which tend to have more characters than Chinese.
+The registration forms limit the length of some fields (such as the project description) by the number of characters, making them unfair for English which tend to have much more characters than Chinese.
 The typesetting was also weird.
 When breaking long lines, words can be broken anywhere, disregarding any hyphenation rules of the English language.
 Look at the following screenshot:

 ![Screenshot with weird line wrapping]({% link /assets/img/ospp2023-linewrap.jpg %})